Achieving Goals using Reward Shaping and Curriculum Learning: Input remapping

 \subsection{Related Methods}

-This problem has been studied on a different set of environments and confirmed in \cite{tang2021permutation}.
-Similarly, in \cite{li2020towards}, \hlpink{the authors achieved high accuracy of stacking up to 6 cubes by using a curriculum and an architecture of GNNs with attention.
-GNNs provides input permutation invariance, therefore overcoming the problem of input remapping.} Our work differs through architectural simplicity and the insights discovered that enabled the learning to take place.
+The problem of input remapping has been studied on a different set of environments and confirmed by \citet{tang2021permutation}.
+Similarly, in \citet{li2020towards}, the authors achieved high accuracy in stacking up to 6 cubes, by using a curriculum and an architecture of GNNs with attention.
+GNNs provide input permutation invariance, thus overcoming the problem of input remapping.
+Our work differs through architectural simplicity and the insights discovered that enabled the learning to take place.

-Alternative solutions include the use of elastic weights consolidation \cite{kirkpatrick2017ewc}.
-This method identifies the weights that are essential to previously learned tasks and reduces further changes, such that the behaviour is preserved.
-Finally, the remapping issue observed can also be overcome by using an auto-encoder \cite{raffin2019decoupling}, which translates the states into a latent representation that is invariant to the permutation of inputs.
-Both of these solutions would require architectural changes so they are left for future study.
+Alternative solutions include the use of elastic weights consolidation \cite{kirkpatrick2017ewc}, or of an auto-encoder \cite{raffin2019decoupling}.
+The first method identifies the weights that are essential to previously learned tasks and reduces further changes, such that the behaviour is preserved.
+This is achieved by freezing the node weights that have contributed most to learning that task.
+The second method overcomes the remapping issue by translating the states into a latent representation, formed using a variational auto-encoder, that is invariant to the permutation of inputs.
+Both of these solutions require architectural changes and may be explored in more detail in a separate study.

-\hlpink{We believe input remapping is one of the reasons why vanilla RL methods were not capable of solving this problem of stacking multiple objects before.
-Without addressing this issue first, the curriculum of sub-tasks brings almost no benefits to the training since the trajectory of rewarding actions has to be learned from scratch each time a new object is introduced.}
+Our hypothesis is that the lack of permutation invariance of standard neural networks is one of the reasons why vanilla RL methods were not capable of solving the problem of stacking multiple objects, particularly in a curriculum setting.
+Without addressing this issue first, the curriculum of sub-tasks brings almost no benefits to the training, since the trajectory of rewarding actions has to be learned from scratch whenever a new object is introduced.